AdobeDocs/experience-manager-65.en/help/assets/optionB-config-dms7.md

    >[!NOTE]
    >
-   >**RICK: OBSOLETE NOW?** After you receive your provisioning email with Dynamic Media credentials, open the [Dynamic Media Classic desktop application](https://experienceleague.adobe.com/docs/dynamic-media-classic/using/getting-started/signing-out.html#getting-started), then sign in to your account to change your password.
+   >**RICK: KEEP AS IS?** After you receive your provisioning email with Dynamic Media credentials, open the [Dynamic Media Classic desktop application](https://experienceleague.adobe.com/docs/dynamic-media-classic/using/getting-started/signing-out.html#getting-started), then sign in to your account to change your password.
 The password provided in the provisioning email is system-generated and intended to be a temporary password only.
 It is important that you update the password so that Dynamic Media Cloud Service is set up with the correct credentials.

 1. When the connection is successful, set the following.
 Headings with an asterisk (*) are required: